 In the past, I’ve used docks like the Belkin ThunderBolt dock and the Elgato Thunderbolt dock to add an extra display to my PC.

 However, the new Mac Mini seems to have a hardware limitation that, despite having plenty of power and bandwidth to power 4 displays, will not allow a 4th display to work, even with docks or an externally powered dual display option.
 This is most likely a hardware or macOS limitation.

 I’ve tried many different options; different docks, different adapters, different monitors, different resolutions; the max number of displays is always forced to 3, and there’s not a whole lot anyone can do about that according to Apple.

-After chatting with 9 different Apple employees (5 on chat, 2 in person, 2 over the phone), I’ve been told that it absolutely not possible to run more than 3 screens on the Mac Mini, even with adapters or hardware.
+After chatting with 9 different Apple employees (5 on chat, 2 in-person visits, and 2 over the phone), I’ve been told that it is not possible to run more than 3 screens on the Mac Mini, even with adapters or hardware.

-I figured out myself that I can connect a 4th display with AirPlay and an Apple TV.
-This isn’t the most ideal solution, but it technically connects a 4th monitor and works fine.
+I figured out that I can connect the 4th display with AirPlay and an Apple TV.
+This isn’t the most ideal solution, but it technically connects the 4th monitor and works fine.
 There’s a very slight cursor lag, but over ethernet, it’s much faster.

 So, I started looking into the possibility of upgrading the graphics; by using an eGPU, which is fully supported by macOS Mojave.

 After chatting with another Apple Senior Advisor (Courtney), she told me she is very confident that this will still not work, and it won’t add another display since the hardware is still limited to 3.
 She also said that eGPU is not supported by Apple since it’s modifying the hardware and something that Apple cannot recommend (Wait, what?
 Apple supports eGPUs and even sells them in their stores: https://support.apple.com/en-us/HT208544)